YC-backed Muzmatch definitely doesn’t want to be Tinder for Muslims

 At first glance, YC-backed Muzmatch‘s dating app might look best described as a ‘Tinder for Muslims’.
 But co-founders Shahzad Younas and Ryan Brodie are clear about what sets their target audience apart from the casual dating/hook-up crowd: a genuine intent to find a partner in order to get married.

-Which is why, they say, they definitely not just cloning Tinder for Muslims.
+Which is why, they say, they’re definitely not just cloning Tinder for Muslims.

 “Our audience is super captivated, they’re so invested in this search,” says Brodie.
 “For a Muslim in their twenties, their upbringing has been so centered to find a husband or wife.
 And that is for most Muslims.
 I think some people think it’s just like JCrush for Jews.
 But it’s totally not about that from where we stand.